-Hunting wild animals with dogs for sport was banned in Scotland in 2002 and England and Wales in 2004, these are fantastic achievements, however, the war to stamp out hunting in the UK is not yet won.
+Hunting wild animals with dogs for sport was banned in Scotland in 2002 and England and Wales in 2004.
+These are fantastic achievements, however, the war to stamp out hunting in the UK is not yet won.

-As a key player in the hard-fought to get hunting with dogs banned, the League Against Cruel Sports is working hard to ensure the law is enforced, and that any attempts to amend or repeal the legislation are successfully exposed and blocked.
+As a key player in the hard-fought battle to get hunting with dogs banned, the League Against Cruel Sports is working hard to ensure the law is enforced, and that any attempts to amend or repeal the legislation are successfully exposed and blocked.